Its all about technology and people.

-We achieved this by our total adoption of Net Promoter Score (NPS).
+We achieved the title of Australia’s best customer experience due to our total adoption of Net Promoter Score (NPS).
 We ask our customers to measure us every day using the simple and powerful Net Promotor Score (NPS) question: “How likely is it that you would recommend our company to a friend or colleague?”.
-This translates into a customer experience score between -100 and +100 with most companies achieving scores in a bell curve in the middle around 0.
+This translates into a customer experience score between -100 and +100.
+Most companies achieve scores in a bell curve in the middle around 0, but we’re different.

 Our CEO and co-founder David Tudehope shares the journey: “Our NPS journey started with the original ground breaking article in the Harvard Business Review ‘One number you need to grow’ that I read on a long flight from San Francisco 12 years ago.
-I emailed the article to my marketing manager at the time who was planning to add this one question to our already ridiculously long 50 question annual customer survey.
-I made the mistake of going along with this.
+We mistakenly added this one question to our already ridiculously long 50 question annual customer survey.
 Nothing changed.

 Then 4 years ago we made the decision to get serious about NPS scoring and adopt the whole methodology, even the parts that were uncomfortable.
 We did away with the old annual survey and implemented real time surveys of all the important customer touch points and made NPS the compass by which we made decisions.
 Interestingly today NPS is so firmly part of our culture that my role has moved on to recognising amazing customer service individuals and identifying new service innovations we can adopt”.